For more pleasant and peaceful days.

 Our homelike layout and design help minimize confusion while offering 24/7 security and peace of mind.
 Memory care at Westbridge enables pleasant and peaceful days with special programs designed for those with memory loss.

-Dementia refers to a decline in cognitive functions – such as thinking, reasoning and memory – severe enough to interfere with a person’s daily life and functioning.
-These symptoms are not a disease in themselves but often accompany certain diseases or conditions.
+Dementia refers to a decline in cognitive functions – such as thinking, reasoning, and memory – severe enough to interfere with a person’s daily life and functioning.
+These symptoms are not a disease but often accompany certain diseases or conditions.

 Other symptoms of dementia include:

-• Disorientation: Getting lost in familiar places or losing track of time.
+Disorientation: Getting lost in familiar places, difficulty balancing or losing track of time

 After a dementia diagnosis, take these key steps:

-2. Develop a Care Plan: Work with health care professionals to create a personalized plan, including medication and therapy.
+Develop a Care Plan: Work with health care professionals to create a personalized plan, including medication, therapies, and lifestyle changes.

-4. Create a Support Network: Build connections with family, friends and support groups for assistance and advice.
+Create a Support Network: Build connections with family, friends, and support groups for assistance and advice.

 Explore Care Options: Modify the living environment for safety, and consider memory care options for future needs.